sensei-hacker/inavwiki/MSP-Navigation-Messages.md

 # Implementation and versions

 This document should match the inav 1.2 (and later) and Multiwii 2.5 flight controller firmware.
-The messages described are implemented in [mwp](https://github.com/stronnag/mwptools) (Linux / FreeBSD / Windows (Cygwin,WSL)), ezgui (Android) ground station applications and "drone helper" (Windows 10). mwp and ezgui support both iNav and Multiwii; WinGui is a Windows / Multiwii only mission planner that also supports this message set.
+The messages described are implemented in [mwp](https://github.com/stronnag/mwptools) (Linux / FreeBSD / Windows (Cygwin,WSL)), ezgui (Android) mission planners / ground station applications and "drone helper" (Windows 10) mission planner. mwp and ezgui support both iNav and Multiwii; WinGui is a Windows / Multiwii only mission planner that also supports this message set.
 The [inav-configurator](https://github.com/iNavFlight/inav-configurator) also supports (a subset of) the MSP navigation standard for mission planning.

 # WayPoint and Action Attributes